-When I first left my parents house and get my apartment, it was a frustrating hustle to get rid of bed bugs.
+When I first left my parent’s house and got my apartment, it was a frustrating hustle to get rid of bed bugs.
 Just like myself, most homeowners fear and get a chill with the mention of a bed bug infestation.
 In today’s post, I’ll be answering this question – “can bed bugs fly?”

 Let’s face it: Controlling bed bugs can be a difficult, expensive, and time-consuming task given that they’ve become more resistant to insecticides such as neonicotinoids.
 But imagine what it would be like if bed bugs could also fly?
 Well, this would be a notable horror.
 So, let’s dive right in for more details.

-In short, NO – Bed bugs do not jump or fly but have dysfunctional wing pads.
-The mainly use the crawling to move around looking for a blood meal, hiding place or a new host.
-So, if you’ve seen an insect that closely resembles a bud bug flying around the house, most probably we’re talking about carpet beetles or stink bugs (bet luckily these ones don’t bite).
+So, if you’ve seen an insect that closely resembles a bud bug flying around the house, most probably we’re talking about carpet beetles or stink bugs (bet luckily these don’t bite).

-Ever wondered how bed bugs spread?
+You ever wondered how bed bugs spread?
 Maybe you previously thought that bed bugs jump/ or fly from one room or house to another.
-Well, you were definitely wrong because bed bugs only move through crawling.
-But do they really have wings or its equivalent maybe?
+Well, you were wrong because bed bugs only move through crawling.
+But do they have wings, or it’s equivalent maybe?

-So to avoid confusion, bed bugs are about apple-seed sized insects living off blood from human beings and animals.
+To avoid confusion, bed bugs are about apple-seed-sized insects living off blood from human beings and animals.
 Before sucking blood, the bugs will be flat in shape but swells into a reddish colored bug after the blood meal.
-However, since bed bugs only feed on blood, seeing them in your premises does not signify that you have a dirty living.
+However, since bed bugs only feed on blood, seeing them on your premises does not signify that you have a dirty living.